chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 In this tutorial, we will create a local demo website using nginx to serve static HTML content to a local port on your machine.
 Then we will use the nginx Chainguard Image to build and execute the demo in a lightweight containerized environment.

-You will need to have [nginx](https://nginx.org/en/download.html) and [Docker Engine](https://docs.docker.com/engine/install/) installed on your machine to follow along.
-Additionally, you can watch our [Getting Started with the nginx Chainguard Image video](https://youtu.be/KirTeDMzzxk) as you work through this tutorial.
+If you'd like, you can watch our [Getting Started with the nginx Chainguard Image video](https://youtu.be/KirTeDMzzxk) as you work through this tutorial.

 {{< youtube KirTeDMzzxk >}}